elw396/p5pose/README.md

 Emily Wright
 PoseQuick

-Thank you to the Coding Train on YouTube and the p5js assistance pages as references for this project.
+Thank you to the Coding Train on YouTube, my classmates, and the p5js assistance pages as references for this project.

 Begin the program, wait for the pose to appear, and do them as their appear.